RETURN to part 7

 I thought more about the fact that the front door of Kee's house was tied shut from the inside, and yet no one answered when I knocked.

 The possibility that someone may be in there frozen to death from winter crossed my mind, so I wandered back and went around to the back door to see if it was open.
+After all, Captain Bonadeo had said I was the first hiker of the year, so I guess I have to check.

 It was secured from the outside with a rope this time.
 I noticed more driftwood signs, two of them saying "Welcome Back Home Grandmother"....